Hacks-On/CollegeLink/README.md

 - **Authentication** : For any social media application wherein multiple users can connect to each other, authentication is a must.
 Else, the application may be used in ways it's not supposed to be used.
 Therefore, we have used FirebaseAuth service for authenticating the users.
 - **DBMS** : The complete backend of this application is dependent on a cloud-hosted database known as Firebase.
 Databases are powerful tools which help us store data of various types in an organized way.
 Firebase offers a lot of features for easy manipulation of the database using Android Studio.
+- **Fragmentation** : Instead of using different activities for different functions of the application, we have used fragments.
 - **Model classes** : Model classes contain getters and setters for the variables defined in them.
 These are used in the corresponding Adapter classes/other classes.
 - **Adapter classes** : Adapter classes are a link between the front-end and the back-end of the application.
 They are responsible for transferring data between multiple classes and displaying it as per requirement.